MicrosoftDocs/azure-docs/articles/hdinsight/kafka/secure-spark-kafka-streaming-integration-scenario.md

-description: Learn how to secure Spark and Kafka streaming integration. ms.service: hdinsight ms.topic: how-to ms.date: 10/20/2022
+description: Learn how to secure Spark and Kafka streaming integration. ms.service: hdinsight ms.topic: how-to ms.author: piyushgupta
+author: piyush-gupta1999
+ms.date: 10/20/2022
 ---

 # Secure Spark and Kafka – Spark streaming integration scenario

-In this document you can learn how to execute a Spark job in a secure Spark cluster that reads from a topic in secure Kafka cluster, provided the virtual networks are same/peered.
+In this document, you will learn how to execute a Spark job in a secure Spark cluster that reads from a topic in secure Kafka cluster, provided the virtual networks are same/peered.

 **Pre-requisites**